ife-david/SQL_PROJECT_JOB_POSTING_DATA_ANALYSIS/README.md

 This implies that data analysts are taking on responsibilities traditionally associated with data engineering or even DevOps, expanding their roles beyond pure analysis.

 ![Top Paying Jobs](assets\top_10_paying_jobs_visual.png)
 *Bar graph representing the top 10 paying jobs by their salary.
-Chatgpt helped me in creating the visuals.*
+Chatgpt helped me in creating the visuals*

 ### 2. Top Skillsets often required by employers
 Different jobs have their different requirements; that is the skills necessary for the role.
 From this data, I have been able to identify the skills that employers look out for the most.